CxRes/prep/sections/response-2.md

 <!--

-In response to a `GET` request with a =Accept-Events= header field with `PREP` as the preferred notifications protocol, a resource server providing notifications:
+In response to a `GET` request with a =Accept-Events= header field with `prep` as the preferred notifications protocol, a resource server providing notifications:

 + MUST respond with a status code identical to the one that would have been sent with the response had notifications not been requested.
 + MUST include the message body that would have been transmitted had notifications not been requested, unless the `Prefer` header field {{RFC7240}} indicates a preference of `return=minimal` ({{RFC7240 Section 4.2}}).